mxbusch/mxbusch.github.io/_pages/about.md

 💻  code generation (C/C++), and

-🏭  methods and techniques for plant and system modeling.
+🏭  system and plant modeling and control design.

 The focus is on simulations and control applications for **industry, automation and machinery**.